 A program overseen by the Houston Housing and Community Development Department has completed construction of the first set of 100 affordable single-family homes for potential buyers who may qualify for financial aid with their down payments and closing costs.
 Those considering buying properties may first want to read real estate investing books for beginners to see if its a worthwhile purchase for them.

-Developers and lenders working with the department’s New Home Development Program (NDHP) completed construction of eight homes in February.
+Developers and lenders working with the department’s New Home Development Program (NDHP) completed construction of eight homes in February, some of which may have access to alarm systems that can provide the new property with enhanced security.
 Twenty more are under construction toward the goal of 100 by June 2020.

 “This is a milestone in delivering on the promise of an affordable home for all Houstonians, in neighborhoods where people thrive,” said Mayor Sylvester Turner.
 “We’re now building quality, affordable homes in less than six months, start to finish,” he continued.
 “This is part of how Houston is building forward.”

 Houstonians buying NDHP homes may qualify for up to $30,000 in down payment and closing cost assistance through the Department’s Homebuyer’s Assistance Program for individuals and families earning below 80 percent of Area Median Income.

 Homes are also available for purchase through the newly formed Houston Community Land Trust.